PRO-2801 Fuel Cells and Hydrogen - 10 ECTS

 English will be used as the main instruction language in the course.

-Students need to perform research work that will be defined during the first half of the course.
-This work will be presented in the form of an essay/project report and can be required as an oral presentation during the meeting week (samlingsuka) on campus
+- Students need to do research work that will be defined during the first half of the course.
+This work is to be presented in the form of an essay/project report and can be required as an oral presentation during the meeting week (samlingsuke) on campus.
+The project report accounts for 20 % of the assessment.

-Online students must attend at least one day during the meeting week to conduct exercises.
+- Practical lab project for all students.
+Online students must attend at least one day during the meeting week (samlingsuke) to conduct exercises.
+The practical lab work accounts for 20 % of the assessment.

-- Both the exam and the project must be passed independently of each other in order to pass the course.
+- All parts of the assessment must be passed independently of each other in order to pass the course.

 - Grade Scale: A-F grading scale are given, where F is not passed.